How to make the most of your Disney World Trip:

 A valid and frequently asked question.
 It is always advisable to check the weather forecast ahead of time.
 Many guests fall into the trap of thinking that going in the fall means cool temperatures, but they are often proven wrong!
 You can usually expect some pretty warm temperatures in Florida at this time of the year, and rain is always a possibility.
 Do bear in mind, most Disney Resort hotels are pretty far from the parks, so keep a rain coat or poncho handy for yourself and the kids.

 What should I pack?

-Packing for any single parent holiday isn’t easy, but with Disney World Florida, you have to consider the fairly high fall temperatures according to the Stay Promo Disney World help site.
+Packing for a single parent holiday isn’t easy, but with Disney World Florida, you have to consider the fairly high fall temperatures according to the Stay Promo Disney World help site.
 In short, think summer attire and lounging at the pool!

 The hotel and parks do offer necessities for sale, but they command a premium price.
 Make sure to take hot weather supplies with you on your trip to Disney, such as a portable fan, high SPF sunscreen, cooling towels and anything that offers relief from the heat.
 Just don’t waste space on bringing beach towels as your hotel can provide these!

 Magic Kingdom hosts a Halloween Party every year, and if you plan on attending with your kids, make sure to pack fancy dress costumes as well.
 It really is best to bring your own costume as the ones available for purchase at the parks or nearby stores are expensive.
 Not to mention, you don’t want to waste any precious time dragging your kids through shops in search of the perfect Halloween costume, and missing out on the fun!
 There are lots of costumed Halloween parties to attend, so don’t miss out because you forgot to mark it in your calendar.

 What can I expect at the park?

 The month of September is quite magical and pretty spooky at Disney World, so here are some of the things you and the kids can look forward to: